dead-claudia/es-resource-proposal/README.md

 And of course, there's [RAII ("Resource Acquisition Is Initialization")](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization), used by both [C++](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization#C++11_example) and [Rust](https://doc.rust-lang.org/rust-by-example/scope/raii.html).

-But I chose to go a slightly different route and leverage iterators instead.
-[I've already found that you can abuse `for ... of` for this](https://esdiscuss.org/topic/resource-management), but it doesn't exactly provide a proper resource management solution, and the little it *does* provide doesn't quite account for all the edge cases you'd need to address.
-But suspendable generators *do* make for a good abstraction of resources, and here's why:
+But I chose to go a slightly different route and separate acquisition and release instead, operating on handles rather than the values directly.
+[I've already found that you can abuse generators and `for ... of` for this](https://esdiscuss.org/topic/resource-management), but it doesn't exactly provide a proper resource management solution, and the little it *does* provide doesn't quite account for all the edge cases you'd need to address.

 - In Java and similar, it's *very* common to close a resource in the last part of a `try ... finally` statement.
 This got *so* common that Java's `try`-with-resources and C#'s `using` were both added to sugar over this very idiom.
 Here's an example [derived from their tutorial documentation](https://docs.oracle.com/javase/tutorial/essential/exceptions/tryResourceClose.html):